dawehner/dawehner.github.com/_posts/2017-10-10-realtime-watchdog.markdown

 wanted to experiment with my own.

-The tools I'm using are based [reactphp](http://reactphp.org), not to mix up with the JS library.
+The tools I'm using are based upon [reactphp](http://reactphp.org).
+Don't mix it up with the JS library.

 The server consists of three parts: